-The Thompson Trail #121, which is a part of the Arizona Trail, is a short connector route that travels up and over Sonoran desert hillsides between the Roosevelt Dam area and forest road #341.
+The Thompson Trail #121, a part of the Arizona Trail, is a short connector route that travels up and over Sonoran desert hillsides between the Roosevelt Dam area and forest road #341.
 Highlights of the Thompson Trail are the continuous views of Roosevelt Lake and the Sierra Ancha and Mazatzal ranges.

-The simplest way to access the Thompson Trail is via the 0.25 mile Cemetery Trail from the Cemetery Trailhead; however, this description starts at the south end of the Thompson Trail, where it meets forest roads 1080 and 341.
+The simplest way to access the Thompson Trail is via the 0.25-mile Cemetery Trail from the Cemetery Trailhead; however, this description starts at the south end of the Thompson Trail, where it meets forest roads 1080 and 341.
 A recent trail realignment has extended the length of the Thompson Trail to 2.9 miles.

 The Thompson Trail leaves the trail junction heading west, crossing two small drainages, before passing an old trail alignment that doubles back to head down canyon.
 Stay on the new alignment, which continues southwest up the canyon.

 At 1.3 miles, the Thompson Trail reaches a saddle, where it turns north to descend into a catclaw filled canyon.
-Upon reaching the canyon floor, the trail crosses over to the west side of the dry creek bed, where it makes a hard right to continue down canyon.
+Upon reaching the canyon floor, the trail crosses over to the west side of the dry creek bed, where it makes a hard right to continue down the canyon.
 At about 1.7 miles, the trail makes a hard turn to the west (left) at a signpost and cattle tank (33.66692 N, 111.14403 W) to begin climbing out of the canyon.

 The trail winds past a wonderful saguaro grove before reaching a high saddle overlooking Government Hill at 2.3 miles.
 From this high saddle, the Thompson Trail wraps around the top of a steep canyon while descending to its final saddle, directly above Government Hill.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.